zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding2-registration.md

 <a name="register-the-extension"></a>
 ### Register the extension

 Once the name of the extension or service name is finalized, request to have the extension registered in all environments.
 Registering an extension in Portal requires deployment so it can take almost 10 days in the Production environment.
+Our Service Level Agreements are located at [portalfx-extensions-svc-lvl-agreements.md](portalfx-extensions-svc-lvl-agreements.md).
 Please plan accordingly.

 * For internal partners, the request to register an extension is a pull request, as specified in [portalfx-extensions-publishing.md](portalfx-extensions-publishing.md).